gieflij/data_structure/README.md

 # SoC programming

 This is about "Soc programming".
-All codes are regarding to it and programmed in the class.
+All codes are regarding to the class and programmed for it.
 Programming language is verilog.

 baseball_game